ash-grennan/MicroMultiTenant/README.md

     }

-That's it, your new Configuration values will be available throughout your application.
+That's it, your new configuration values will be available throughout your application.